Honduras is located in Central America, between Guatemala, El Salvador, and Nicaragua, on the southernmost edge of the

 The five original Central American provinces were, El Salvador, Guatemala, Honduras, Nicaragua and Costa Rica.

-The terrain of Honduras is mostly made up of forests and mountains.
+The terrain in Honduras is mostly made up of forests and mountains.

 Honduras was badly damaged by Hurricane Mitch in 1998.
 There was at least 9,000 fatalities, while it also left up to 1.5 million people homeless.
 It also caused an estimated $3.8 billion in damages.